 Find out your teacher’s favorite digital media service and give them a few months of it for free!
 If the teacher is a music lover, consider a Spotify gift card.
 For teachers who enjoy binge-watching their favorite shows, a Hulu or Netflix gift card will be a great option.
-For a teacher who loves to read, give an Audible gift card.
+For a teacher who loves the world of factual entertainment, give an Curiositystream gift card.
 The possibilities are endless!

 9. Classroom Supplies